Working outside, ready for lapstrake planking

 Fitting the skeg after two strakes.
 It is Important to do it at this stage, later when more strakes are fitted, it would be too hard to reach!

 The Bilge-keels are made of inland Oak and shaped in advance.

-We stole the idea for using the L-shape hooks from American canoe builders.
+We stole the idea for using the L-shape hooks to hold up the strakes from American canoe builders.

-The belly of the boat becomes more visuable
+The belly of the boat becomes more visable

 Using some temporary screws at the stem

 Almost the last strake.

 Nr.10, The whiskey strake, will be made out of solid Mahogany timber.